Early Childhood Education

 Work Integrated Learning

-The two-year Early Childhood Education Ontario College Diploma program prepares you to become an educator of children in a variety of early learning settings gain the knowledge and skills necessary to work with families and other professionals to support children's learning and development.
+The two-year Early Childhood Education Ontario College Diploma program prepares you to become an educator in a variety of early learning and care settings.
+You gain the knowledge and skills necessary to work with children, families and other professionals.

 Overview